-Over the last few months, many of us have noticed gradual increases in the cost of everyday bills.
+Over the last 18 months, many of us have noticed increases to the cost of everyday bills.
 Whether this is the price of our weekly shop, filling the car with fuel, or heating our homes.
-Costs seem set to continue to increase, and this may cause you further strain or anxiety.
+We recognise that the 'cost of living' is causing strain and anxiety.

-We have created this page to help you find out about and access support you might be entitled to, hopefully helping you in the months ahead.
+We have created this page to help you find out about and access support you might be entitled to.
 This page draws from information published by the Government, other charities, and the wider Church.
 We'll update this page as new information that might help becomes available.

 Help with energy bills

-As we head towards the winter, you might also be able to apply for further payments towards the cost of heating your home, depending on your personal circumstances.
+You might be able to apply for further payments towards the cost of heating your home, depending on your personal circumstances.
 Please go to Grants and benefits to help you pay your energy bills - Citizens Advice, to find out more about the targeted help available from the Government and local authorities (e.g. the Winter Fuel and Cold Weather payments).

 To find out if any local grants are available in your area, including for improving the energy efficiency of your home, head to Home energy grants — Simple Energy Advice